iaminawe/AstroNot/README.md

 Start by replacing with your own content & design.
 Create new pages by adding a new `.astro` file to `/src/pages`!
 _Note: With Astro, components will not ship any Javascript to client unless `client:load` or `client:only` are used for interactivity._

-## 🔄 Configuration Files

-AstroNot now includes configuration files for various components of the website:

-- `src/config/about.ts`: Configuration for the about page content
+## 📂 Data Architecture

+AstroNot uses a static-first approach for optimal performance:

+1. **Static Content**
+   - Blog posts and projects are served from static MDX files
+   - All other content is served from static JSON files in the `src/data` directory

+2. **Data Types**
-- `src/config/contact.ts`: Configuration for the contact form
+   - Author information for blog posts
-- `src/config/email.ts`: Configuration for email functionality
+   - Services for displaying offerings
-- `src/config/hero.ts`: Configuration for the homepage hero section
+   - Testimonials for client feedback
-- `src/config/resume.ts`: Configuration for the resume timeline
+   - Categories for organizing content
-- `src/config/services.ts`: Configuration for the services section
+   - Work Experience for professional history
+   - About page content for personal information
+   - Social Links for managing social media links
-- `src/config/testimonials.ts`: Configuration for the testimonials section
+   - Home Hero for customizing the homepage hero section

-These configuration files make it easy to customize the content of your website without having to modify the components directly.
-They also serve as fallbacks when Notion integration is not set up or when a specific Notion database ID is not provided.
+3. **Notion Integration**
+   - Notion API is used only during the build process
+   - Generates static JSON files from Notion databases
+   - Site Settings currently uses hardcoded defaults

+4. **Benefits**
+   - Improved performance with static files
+   - Reduced API calls to Notion
+   - Better reliability and offline capabilities
+   - Simpler deployment and hosting

 ## Performance